Distribution of Funds

 Applications that could be considered eligible may not receive assistance if funding is no longer available under the program.

 Applications will be reviewed and approved after a complete application, including supporting documents, is received.

-As required under the MRAP program, a pool of funds is set aside to assist those with household income at or below 50% of area median income or where at least one household member has received unemployment compensation for at least 90 days prior to application date.
-Additionally, those with incomes at or below 50% of area median income or where a household member has received unemployment for at least 90 days prior to application may be processed on a priority basis.
+As required under the MRAP program, a pool of funds is set aside to assist those with household income at or below 50% of Area Median Income (AMI)* or where at least one household member has received unemployment compensation for at least 90 days prior to application date.

-The WVHDF is waiting on your landlord/property manager to accept your application.
+The MRAP is waiting on your landlord/property manager to accept your application.
 Please contact your landlord to request that they accept your application.